Kirk Kerkorian, casino tycoon, movie mogul, auto investor dies at 98

 Kerkorian had little formal education and dropped out of school at age 16.
 In his youth he was known as "Rifle Right Kerkorian" for his punching power as a small-time boxer.
 He would become an enduring American business heavyweight with a knack for placing winning bets in the corporate world.

-Last month, Forbes magazine estimated Kerkorian's wealth at $4.2 billion (£2.68 billion) after he took a hit on his investments in 2008, when the magazine said he was worth $16 billion.
+Last month, Forbes magazine estimated Kerkorian's wealth at $4.2 billion after he took a hit on his investments in 2008, when the magazine said he was worth $16 billion.

 Three different times - in 1969, 1973 and 1993 - Kerkorian built the world's biggest hotel in Las Vegas, the desert gambling capital where he first made his fortune in the 1950s and 1960s.